 In comparison to my usual parking lot, the smooth concrete floor of Rollerland is heavenly.
 All-ages and adult-only events are scheduled weekly, in addition to classes and open rink times.
 You can rent skates, knee pads and wrist guards rink-side, and the cost of rentals is included in all event tickets and courses.
 Bring your own helmet (a bike helmet works) if you want extra protection.

 Rolla has also added a small indoor skate park in one corner, equipped with four- and two-foot mini ramps, and a rinkside DJ booth to provide a soundtrack for your next skate.
-Dancing is still technically banned in BC, but you can dance on roller skates and no one will stop you.
+Rollerland opened while dancing was still banned in BC (thankfully, that's behind us now), but you could dance on roller skates and no one would stop you.

 For the skate-curious, embrace the possibilities of life on eight wheels.
 If nothing else, it’s a much-needed novelty as we enter our third pandemic year, and a cheery escape from the winter rain.
 Those who know how to ice skate will probably figure out roller skating pretty quickly.
 But if you’d rather not gamble with your one and only tailbone, Rolla Skate Club offers classes for beginners and they will teach you the best way to fall.
 Trust me: the risk of bruises is worth it.